MUDE-2025/GA1.2/README.md

 After finishing all tasks in each part, answer the corresponding questions in `report.md`.
 Often, you can just use your answers from one of the tasks in the notebook directly.
 But filling in the report template will help you become familiar with the Markdown format that you will use for submission in the following weeks.
 For some questions, a bit of additional reflection is required.

-**This assignment is still ungraded.
-You do not need to submit anything.**

-> Copyright 2025 MUDE, Delft University of Technology.
-This work is licensed under a CC BY 4.0 License
+> By Anna Störiko, Ronald Brinkgreve, Justin Pittman, Jaime Arriaga Garcia, Robert Lanzafame, Delft University of Technology.
+CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).